-30. If participating in the appointment of officers, members should :

-- remember that the sole criterion is merit, - never canvass support for a particular candidate, - not take part where one of the candidates is a close friend or relative, - not be influenced by personal preferences, and

-• not favour a candidate by giving him/her information not available to the other candidates.
+- 5.3 If participating in the appointment of Officers, Members should: - remember that the sole criterion is merit - never canvass support for a particular candidate - not take part where one of the candidates is a close friend or relative - not be influenced by personal preferences, and - not favour a candidate by giving them information not available to the other candidates.

-31. A member should not sit on an appeal hearing if the appellant is a friend, a relative, or an officer with whom the member has had a close working relationship.
+5.4 A Member should not sit on an appeal hearing if the appellant is a friend, a relative, or an Officer with whom the Member has had a close working relationship.

-OFFICER/CHAIRPERSON/LEAD MEMBER RELATIONSHIPS
+6. Officer/Chair/Lead Member Relationships

-32. The Chief Fire Officer, Clerk, Monitoring Officer, and Treasurer will always be fully responsible for the contents of any report submitted in their names.
-Even if the Chairperson or Lead Member is unhappy with its contents a report should never be amended other than with the approval of the relevant responsible officer.

-33. It is important to remember that the law only allows for decisions on Fire Authority business to be taken by the Fire Authority itself, a Committee or an officer with delegated powers.
-The law does not allow for decisions to be taken by individual members of the Fire Authority or party groups.

-34. Members must not take any actions which are unlawful, financially improper or likely to give rise to maladministration.

-35. Members are not authorised to initiate or certify financial transactions, or to enter into a contract on behalf of the Authority.

-36. Members are not authorised to instruct officers other than :

-• through the formal decision-making process;

-• to request the provision of consumable resources provided by the Authority for members' use; or

-• where staff have been specifically allocated to give support to a member or group of members.

-37. Within the approved plans and policies of the Authority (including, as appropriate, the committees, panels and joint committees), officers manage and provide the services for which the Authority has a statutory duty within the framework of responsibilities delegated to them.
-Specifically, the Chief Fire Officer is responsible for all operational issues and for the management of all resources including staff.

-38. Officers have a duty to implement decisions of the Authority which are lawful, and which have been properly approved in accordance with the requirements of the law and the Authority's Standing Orders, Financial Regulations, etc, and duly minuted.

-39. Officers have a contractual and legal duty to be impartial.
+- 6.1 The Chief Fire Officer, Clerk & Monitoring Officer and Treasurer will always be fully responsible for the contents of any report submitted in their names.
+Even if the Chair or Lead Member is unhappy with its contents a report should never be amended other than with the approval of the relevant responsible Officer. - 6.2 It is important to remember that the law only allows for decisions on Fire & Rescue Authority business to be taken by the Authority itself, a Committee or an Officer with delegated powers.
+The law does not allow for decisions to be taken by individual members of the Authority or party groups. - 6.3 Members must not take any actions which are unlawful, financially improper or likely to give rise to maladministration. - 6.4 Members are not authorised to initiate or certify financial transactions, or to enter into a contract on behalf of the Authority. - 6.5 Members are not authorised to instruct Officers other than: - ♦ through the formal decision-making process - to request the provision of consumable resources provided by the Authority for Members' use; or - where staff have been specifically allocated to give support to a Member or group of Members. - 6.6 Within the approved plans and policies of the Authority (including as appropriate, the committees, panels and joint committees), Officers manage and provide the services for which the Authority has a statutory duty within the framework of responsibilities delegated to them.
+Specifically, the Chief Fire Officer is responsible for all operational issues and for the management of all resources including staff. - 6.7 Officers have a duty to implement decisions of the Authority which are lawful, and which have been properly approved in accordance with the requirements of the law and the Authority's Standing Orders, Financial Regulations, etc, and duly minuted. - 6.8 Officers have a contractual and legal duty to be impartial.
 They must not allow their professional judgement and advice to be influenced by their own personal views.

-40. Officers must be alert to issues which are, or are likely to be, contentious or politically sensitive, and be aware of the implications for members, the media or other sections of the public.
+6.9 Officers must be alert to issues which are, or are likely to be, contentious or politically sensitive, and be aware of the implications for Members, the media or other sections of the public.